Lausanne becomes a lively winter destination with events like the Lausanne Christmas Market.

 The Old Town area is La Cité.
 It’s a popular area to stay in as you can visit most of the main sights and attractions without having to walk too far in the cold.

-Staying at Hôtel des Voyageurs Boutique places you within a short 5 or 6-minute walk of Place du Château.
+Staying at Hôtel des Voyageurs places you within a 5-minute walk of Place du Château and other event locations.

 Event Location